secjohn/ruby-shells/README.md

 To compile it to a exe using ocra use the command:
  "ocra --verbose --no-dep-run --add-all-core shell.rb" Since I didn't figure out a way to give it an exit command on Windows you have to use the -no-dep-run or the compile will hang forever.
 The --add-all-core makes the file HUGE, which is no good.
-I have put the effort into figuring out what it really needs since I normally use the reverse shell, if someone else figures out a better way let me know.
+I have not put the effort into figuring out what it really needs since I normally use the reverse shell, if someone else figures out a better way let me know.

 ### Limitations
 The change directory command doesn't work.
 So this: